 Step 3 – Lay out a piece of plastic wrap and scoop the cheese ball mixture into the center.
 Lift up the sides of the plastic wrap and cover the cheese ball.
 If needed, use a second piece of plastic wrap to secure all the edges.

 Step 4 – Chill the cheese ball in the refrigerator for a few hours.

 Step 5 – On a flat work area, spread out your heart-shaped sprinkles.
 Unwrap the cheese ball and drop it in the sprinkles, then use your hands (or just roll it around) to cover the cheese ball in sprinkles.
 And since the hearts are a little wide, don’t be afraid to press them so they’re laying flat on the cheese ball.
 The flatter the hearts lay the better this cheese ball will look!

 Step 6 – Serve cheese ball immediately with a cheese knife and cookies (or pretzels or fruit) for dipping.

 Perfect for the holidays, this Grinch-themed cheese ball has a green hue and is covered in tiny heart-shaped sprinkles.
 Plus, it can be made different flavors!

 - Turn off mixer and use a spatula to mix in green food coloring.
 I used about 1 teaspoon, but feel free to use whatever amount gives you the color you'd like.

-- Lay out a piece of plastic wrap on a flat surface, then scoop the cheese ball mixture in the center.
+Lay out a piece of plastic wrap on a flat surface, then scoop the cheese ball mixture in the center.
 Pull up the sides of the plastic wrap to cover the cheese mixture, confining it to the middle.
-Use your hands to smooth the wrapped cheese into a ball shape.
+Once completely wrapped in plastic, use your hands to smooth the cheese into a ball shape.
 If needed, use a second piece of plastic wrap to secure the ends.

 - Serve grinch cheese ball immediately with shortbread or sugar cookies for dipping.